MicrosoftDocs/Hololens/hololens/hololens-troubleshooting.md

 > [!NOTE]
 > This issue was originally created with the shipping version of Microsoft Edge in-mind.
 This issue may be resolved in the [new Microsoft Edge](hololens-new-edge.md).
 If it is not, please file feedback.

 A few customers have reported an issue where Microsoft Edge fails to launch.
-For these customers, the issue persists through reboot and is not resolved with Windows or application updates.
+For these customers, the issue persists through reboot and isn't resolved with Windows or application updates.
 If you're experiencing this issue and you've confirmed [Windows is up-to-date](hololens-updates.md#manually-check-for-updates), please file a bug from the [Feedback Hub app](hololens-feedback.md) with the following category and sub-category: Install and Update > Downloading, installing, and configuring Windows Update.

 There are no known workarounds as we've been unable to root cause the issue so far.
 Filing a bug via Feedback Hub will help our investigation!
 This is a **known issue**.